harikrishnansuresh/harikrishnansuresh.github.io/index.md

 ## About Me

-I am a graduate student in the Robotics Institute at Carnegie Mellon University, pursuing MS in Robotic Systems Development.
-I work on autonomous navigation for quadrotors and ground robots, mainly on the control and motion planning side.
+I am a graduate student in the Robotics Institute at Carnegie Mellon University, pursuing MS in Robotic Systems Development (MRSD).
+I work on autonomous navigation for quadrotors and ground vehicles, mainly on the control and motion planning side.
+I am interested in solving these problems using the conventional as well as learning based approaches.
 I have also worked on LIDAR perception algorithms and deep reinforcement learning for quadrotor navigation.
 Prior to this, I completed my Bachelor of Technology in Mechanical Engineering from National Institute of Technology Karnataka, Surathkal, India.

-\pagebreak
 ## Projects

-1. **FlySense - Augmented Reality based assistive technology for safe aerial navigation**
-	- Unordered sub-list
-	- ddd
-	- sddde
+1. **FlySense - Augmented Reality based assistive technology For safe aerial navigation** ...*MRSD project sponsored by Near Earth Autonomy, Pittsburgh* ...An Augmented Reality based assistive system that provides complete and enhanced situational awareness through real time visual and audio feedback and enables pilots to navigate safely.
+FlySense offers a high level of assistance through mapping of surrounding obstacles and low-level autonomy to override bad decisions by the pilot.

-- Trajectory tracking control of a quadcopter using cascaded linear and nonlinear techniques
+2. **Trajectory tracking control of a quadcopter using cascaded linear and nonlinear techniques**

-- Learning control policies for quadcopter navigation with battery constraints
+3. **Learning control policies for quadcopter navigation with battery constraints**

-- Autonomous vineyard robot
+4. **Field scale autonomy for vineyards**

-- Autonomous navigation stack for a KUKA youBot for a controlled indoor environment
+5. **Autonomous navigation stack for a KUKA youBot for a controlled indoor environment**

-- Data processing for real world user drive cycle generation and fuel economy simulations
+6. **Data processing for real world user drive cycle generation and fuel economy simulations**

 ## Useful links